 When writing the content for both your pages and blog posts, you need to make sure that:

-Use keywords in the H1 Tag – you include your target keyword (or close variations) is the h1 tag
+- Use keywords in the H1 Tag – you include your target keyword (or close variations) in the h1 tag.

-Use LSI keywords in your content – you include LSI keywords within you copy.
+- Use LSI keywords in your content – you include LSI keywords within your copy.

 The following guides will help you understand this better: